NotRikko/yugen/README.md

 ## Features

-- View art works in a Pinterest inspired format.
+- View art works in a Twitter/BlueSky inspired format.
 - Socialize and connect with fellow art fans and artists themselves.
 - Market your works as an artist to reach a community build towards you.

+## Upcoming Features

+* User Dashboard
+* Like and commenting functionality

 ## Getting Started